 Preparing for graduation and moving on after studying can be both exciting and daunting.
-You may be thinking about your future career or about the support you will want after university.
-It's a good idea to think about the steps you can take to help you manage the move out of university and look after your mental health.
+You may be thinking about your future career or about the support you will want after completing your course.
+It's a good idea to think about the steps you can take to help you manage the move out of studying and look after your mental health.

 This page covers: